aimeos/aimeos-docs/src/frontend/jsonapi/orders.md

 Creating orders requires a complete basket, i.e. it contains at least one product, the billing address and a payment and delivery entry.
-Then it's a three-way step to create the required database entries and redirect to the payment gateway or the "Thank You" page.
+Then it's a two-way step to create the order and redirect to the payment gateway or the "Thank You" page.

-# Save basket
+# Create order

 The first step to create an order is to persist the basket of the customer.
 This is done by a POST request to the basket URL.
 You obtain this URL either from the resource list of an OPTIONS response or from the basket response.